/*

 *

-does not remove those rules from the rule group.
+* Specifying ExcludedRules does not remove those rules from the rule group.
 Rather, it changes the

-* action for the rules to COUNT
+* action for the rules to COUNT.
+Therefore, requests that match an ExcludedRule are

 * counted but not blocked.
-The RuleGroup
+The RuleGroup owner will receive COUNT metrics for each

-* ExcludedRule
+* ExcludedRule.

 *